-Work-related mental disorders take a huge toll on worker health and productivity, with the negative impact felt by individuals themselves, their families, and colleagues.
+Work-related mental health conditions take a huge toll on worker health and productivity, with the negative impact felt by individuals themselves, their families, and colleagues.

-This infographic looks at the rate, type and causes of work-related mental disorders in the workplace, to help us focus on how to reduce these statistics.
+This infographic looks at the rate, type and causes of work-related mental health conditions in the workplace, to help us focus on how to reduce these statistics.

 Data from the infographic

-- 6 per cent of all serious workers compensation claims were for work-related mental disorders.
+- 6 per cent of all serious workers compensation claims were for work-related mental health conditions.

-- 7,020 Australians were compensated for work-related mental disorders.
+- 7,140 Australians were compensated for work-related mental health conditions.

-- 92 per cent of serious work-related mental disorder claims were attributed to mental stress.
+- 92 per cent of serious work-related mental health condition claims were attributed to mental stress.

-- 42 per cent of serious work-related mental disorder claims made by males, 59 per cent by females.
+- 42 per cent of serious work-related mental health condition claims were made by males, 58 per cent by females.

-The occupations most at risk of work-related mental disorders were:
+The occupations most at risk of work-related mental health conditions were:

-- Defence force members, fire fighters and police – 16 per cent
+- Defence force members, fire fighters and police – 9 per cent of serious mental health condition claims

-- School teachers – 15 per cent, and
+- School teachers – 8 per cent of serious mental health condition claims, and

-- Health and welfare support workers – 13 per cent.
+- Health and welfare support workers – 6 per cent of serious mental health condition claims.

-The main causes of serious work-related mental disorder claims were:
+The main causes of serious mental health condition claims were:

 - Work related harassment or bullying – 20 per cent, and